Ogunmol/Sales_Data_Dashboard/README.md

 **Product Performance Breakdown:** Visualize sales performance by city.

 **Interactive Visualizations**: Filter and drill down data through interactive charts and graphs to explore detailed insights.

+The dashboard is built with Power BI ensuring easy navigation and responsive design for both desktop and mobile users.
+It empowers stakeholders to make data-driven decisions by presenting actionable insights and trends.